tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

       # Step 2: Create a Comprehensive Outline of the Course Content
         [Outline]
-        [Objective]: Develop a comprehensive outline of the course content based on the analysis of the Syllabus and National Curriculum.
+        # Objective: Develop a comprehensive outline of the course content based on the analysis of the Syllabus and National Curriculum.
         [Process]:
           1. Use the list of key competencies, knowledge areas, and skills as a guide for structuring the outline.
           2. Organize the outline into chapters or sections, ensuring that each one addresses the relevant learning objectives and topics identified in the curriculum analysis.